For daily wit & wisdom, sign up for the Almanac newsletter.

 If you grow in the fall, you’re naturally going to be dealing with some pretty chilly weather.
 While a light frost is usually no problem and can actually make some vegetables taste sweeter (we’re looking at you, kale), a hard frost can harm even cool-weather plants, especially if they are young.

-How to be prepare?
-Have an frost blanket or an old sheet on hand that you can drape over the pots (try not to touch the plants).
+To protect your plants, have a frost blanket or an old sheet on hand that you can drape over the pots (try not to touch the plants).

 Another option is to cover each plant with a large, overturned plastic nursery pot (the kind you got your plants in)—just be sure to take those off when it warms up in the morning.

 You’ve used that trusty patio all summer, so why stop now?
-With just a bit of time and effort, you can create a fall patio garden that will bring you joy–and fresh produce!–for weeks to come.
+With just a bit of time and effort, you can create a fall patio garden that will bring you joy—and fresh produce—for weeks to come.